db-benchmarks/db-benchmarks/README.md

 Tue, 29 Mar 2022 14:37:30 +0200    Saving results for clickhouse
 ```

-### Pull request
+### Make pull request

-If you believe your test results should be added to https://db-benchmarks.com/ feel free to make a pull request of your results to https://github.com/db-benchmarks/repo
+We are eager to see your test results.
+If you believe they should be added to https://db-benchmarks.com/ feel free to make a pull request of your results to https://github.com/db-benchmarks/repo

 We will then:
 * review your results to make sure they follow the testing principles